 The purpose of this set of tests is to verify that the 1 Rx redcap UE makes correct event-triggered reporting of inter-RAT E-UTRAN measurements when operating in standalone (SA) operation with PCell in FR1 when DRX is used.
 This test shall partly verify the cell search and measurement requirements in Clauses 9.4A.2 and 9.4A.3.
 There are two test cases.
 In test 1 the UE shall be configured with DRX cycle of 40 ms. In test 2 the UE shall be configured with DRX cycle of 640 ms.

 In each test there are two cells: Cell 1 and Cell 2.
 Cell 1 is the NR PCell and Cell 2 is an inter-RAT E-UTRAN neighbour cell.
 In the measurement control information from the PCell it is indicated to the UE that event-triggered reporting with Event B2 (PCell becomes worse than threshold1 and inter RAT neighbour becomes better than threshold2) is to be used.
 Each test consists of two consecutive time periods, with durations T1 and T2, respectively.
-Prior to the start of time duration T1, the UE shall be fully synchronized to Cell 1 and has detected Cell 2 at least for the 3.84 seconds for test 1 or 12.8 seconds for test 2.
-Cell 2 becomes undetectable during T1, and becomes detectable again during T2.
+Prior to the start of time duration T1, the UE shall be fully synchronized to Cell 1.
+During T1, the UE shall not have any information on Cell 2..

 In each test the UE shall be provided with new Timing Advance Command MAC control element at least once during each time alignment timer period to maintain uplink time alignment.
 Furthermore the UE shall be allocated with PUSCH resource at every DRX cycle.